 In Reno, art isn’t always contained within a building.
 In fact, you’re likely to stumble upon a mural or sculpture no matter what part of town you’re in.
 City Plaza, next to the Truckee River, is home to the iconic BELIEVE sign and the Space Whale, both of which originally appeared on the playa during Burning Man.
 Wander the side streets in Midtown and downtown, and keep your eyes peeled for colorful, larger-than-life murals created by local and international artists.
 Near the Sands Regency Casino Hotel, the Neon Line is coming to life and currently features a collection of unique sculptures from Burning Man.

-With a walkable downtown, endless things to do and a hint of a small-town vibe, Reno Tahoe is an ideal destination for solo travelers.
+With a walkable downtown, endless things to do and a hint of a small-town vibe, Reno Tahoe is an ideal destination for solo travelers so start planning your trip today.

 Save your favorite pages and visit them here!